The People Behind the Movement

 Sara Thom, Chief Operating Officer and Director of Research

 As Director of Research, Sara is all about the numbers – specifically, she directs efforts to quantify the impact of Bedtime Math’s offerings.
 She also serves as Chief Operating Officer, contributing to everything from strategic planning to making sure the lights stay on in the office.
 Outside of work, Sara chairs the board of trustees of Advocates for Children of New Jersey (ACNJ).
 Previously she worked as a Capitol Hill staffer, a legislative aide at a think tank, and a grant writer.
 Sara holds a B.A. in political science from Brown University, and an M.S. in public health from UNC-Chapel Hill.

 Sandy LoPiccolo, Chief Communications Officer

 As Chief Communications Officer, Sandy leads Bedtime Math’s public relations and marketing efforts.
 Since joining the team in 2012, she oversees our messaging and branding, drives our advertising, and guides our social media strategy.
-Previously she worked as a producer for CBS News’ Sunday Morning with Charles Osgood, collecting several Emmy Award nominations along the way.
-When not fielding press inquiries, Sandy is a trustee of the Midland Foundation, which serves children and adults with developmental disabilities.
+Previously she worked as a producer for CBS News Sunday Morning, collecting several Emmy Award nominations along the way.
+When not fielding press inquiries, Sandy is a trustee of the Midland Foundation, which serves children and adults with intellectual and developmental disabilities, and their families.
 She holds a B.A. in history from Hamilton College.